-- o If the company is assigned a Morningstar Economic Moat RatingTM, it must have a rating of narrow or wide, indicating it enjoys a durable competitive advantage expected to translate into profits above its cost of capital over the long term. - o Companies are not eligible if they have a Morningstar Uncertainty Rating of Very High or Extreme. - Companies are screened for financial health using Morningstar's Distance to Default measure.
+- If the company is assigned a Morningstar Economic Moat RatingTM, it must have a rating of narrow or wide, indicating it enjoys a durable competitive advantage expected to translate into profits above its cost of capital over the long term. - o Companies are not eligible if they have a Morningstar Uncertainty Rating of Very High or Extreme. - Companies are screened for financial health using Morningstar's Distance to Default measure.
 Distance to Default is a structural or contingent claim model that takes advantage of both market information and accounting financial information.
 The firm's equity is viewed as a call option on the value of the firm's assets.
 If the value of the assets is not sufficient to cover the firm's liabilities (the strike price), default is expected to occur.

-- Companies with a moat rating of narrow or wide and that meet the Uncertainty Rating requirement, must have a Morningstar Distance to Default score in the top 50% within its sector. - Companies that are not covered by Morningstar's equity research group and, therefore, not assigned a Morningstar Economic Moat or Uncertainty Rating must have a Morningstar Distance to Default score in the top 30% within its sector.
+- Companies with a moat rating of narrow or wide and that meet the Uncertainty Rating requirement, must have a Morningstar Distance to Default score in the top 50% within its sector, relative to other eligible dividend-paying stocks. - Companies that are not covered by Morningstar's equity research group and, therefore, not assigned a Morningstar Economic Moat or Uncertainty Rating must have a Morningstar Distance to Default score in the top 30% within its sector, relative to other eligible dividend-paying stocks.